 - Sleek and compact footprint

 - Measured can be had in grains or grams

 - Superior ±1/10 grain accuracy

-- Can be used on AC power with the included charger or a 9 volt battery (sold separately)
+- It can be used on AC power with the included charger or a 9-volt battery (sold separately)

 - Designed for black powders only

 RCBS is a leading manufacturer of class leading products, such as the RCBS Rock Chucker Supreme Press, our pick as the best single stage reloading press, and the RCBS Rangemaster 750 reloading scale is no different.
-It is the perfect choice for shooters that demand nothing less than the best and is backed by a 1 year limited warranty and is the perfect and a must have for a casual or serious shooter.
+It is the perfect choice for shooters that demand nothing less than the best and is backed by a one year limited warranty and is ideal, and a must have for a casual or serious shooter.